dmp-labs/dmp-af/docs/tutorials/maintenance.md

 !!! warning
     Dbt macros will be moved to separate package in the future.

 !!! tip
-    To use the maintenance tasks in your project, you need to copy files from [macros](dags/macros) directory to your dbt project.
+    To use the maintenance tasks in your project, you need to copy files from the [examples/dags/macros](https://github.com/dmp-labs/dmp-af/tree/main/examples/dags/macros) directory to your dbt project.

 ### Databricks maintenance tasks